Honestpuck/xw18tools/README.md

 ### target.py

-An example Webhook target in Flash.
+An example Webhook target in Flask.
 It updates an extension attribute when a computer joins or leaves a smart group.

 ### target2.py